ArtskydJ/jpc-autonomous-framework/README.md

 ##Autonomous Functions

 ###int encStrafe1(int n)

 Returns a *non*-encoded number for strafing `n` encoder ticks reading 1 encoder.

 ###int encStrafe2(int n)

 Returns a *non*-encoded number for strafing `n` encoder ticks reading 2 encoders.

 ###unsigned int gyroL(int deg)

-Returns an encoded number for the
+Returns an encoded number for the left side to target the gyro.
+It reads the gyro sensor specified in `config.c` as `CURRENT_GYRO` and uses `GYRO_P` to calculate the speed the left wheel(s) should turn to accurately turn `deg` number of degrees.

 ###unsigned int gyroR(int deg)

-Returns an encoded number for the
+Returns an encoded number for the right side to target the gyro.
+It reads the gyro sensor specified in `config.c` as `CURRENT_GYRO` and uses `GYRO_P` to calculate the speed the right wheel(s) should turn to accurately turn `deg` number of degrees.

 ###unsigned int enc2(int distL, int distR)

-Returns an encoded number for the
+Returns an encoded number for the left and right sides to go to their individual target encoder distances.
+It reads the left and right encoders (specified in `config.c`) and `ENC_DRV_P` to calculate the speeds the wheels should turn to accurately reach the setpoints.

 ###unsigned int enc1Spd(int dist, int spd)

-Returns an encoded number for the
+Returns an encoded number for the left and right sides to go to the target encoder distance.
+It reads the left and right encoders (specified in `config.c`) and `ENC_DRV_P` to calculate the speeds the wheels should turn to accurately reach the setpoints.
+The max speed for each side is specified in `spd`.

 ###unsigned int liftPreset(T_PRESETS height)

-Returns an encoded number for the
+Returns an encoded number for the left and right sides of the lift to go toward the height specified.

 #License